 Blaise Starrett is a rancher at odds with homesteaders when outlaws hold up the small town.
 The outlaws are held in check only by their notorious leader, but he is diagnosed with a fatal wound and the town is a powder keg waiting to blow.

 On his way to hire a schoolteacher, a homesteader is left a hundred miles from anywhere when the train he is on is robbed.
 With him are an attractive dancehall girl and an untrustworthy gambler and he decides to get shelter nearby from outlaw relatives he used to run with.
 They don't trust him and he loathes them but they decide he can help them with one last bank job.Written by

 Jeremy Perkins <firstname.lastname@example.org>

-I think "Man of the West" is one of the best westerns ever.
+"Man of the West" is arguably one of Cooper's best.

 Was this review helpful to you?